-Chicago has been blazing a trail for supertall buildings that reach for the sky ever since the John Hancock Center (recently renamed 875 N Michigan) stretched to 100 stories back in 1969.
+Chicago has been blazing a trail for tall residential buildings in Chicago that reach for the sky ever since the John Hancock Center (recently renamed 875 N Michigan Apartments) stretched to 100 stories back in 1969.
 In the half-century since the Hancock’s completion, a flurry of tall buildings sprang up around the world.
 Chicago apartments still benefit from the engineering breakthroughs that helped the Hancock rise to unprecedented heights all those years ago, and they offer renters something beyond the usual list of amenities for apartment buildings with their sweeping views, inspiring profiles and recognizable edifices that take their place among the city’s distinctive skyline.
 Here are the tallest apartment buildings on Domu right now for the renters who prefer to live the high life.

 NEMA Chicago Sets a High Standard for South Loop Apartments

 Height: 896 feet

 No other apartment building really compares to NEMA Chicago in terms of height.
 Sure, there are plenty of worthy mentions among Chicago’s list of Top 20 tallest residential buildings.
 But to be fair, the only one that cracks that list and is 100% apartments is this South Loop tower.
 Renters at NEMA get a world-class view of Grant Park, Lake Michigan and the whole city.
 They can easily scope out northwest Indiana from the upper floors for added good measure.
 Beyond the views, residents at NEMA can enjoy practically every amenity imaginable.
 Why?
 Because with 76 floors above ground, there’s a lot of space for activities: basketball, arcade games, golf simulators, a boxing ring, gym equipment, dog run, on-site dry cleaning, and of course a swimming pool with a lounge area.

 New Vantage Points High Above the Chicago River at Wolf Point East

 Height: 665 feet